herrMirto/vpx-settings-editor/README.md

 ## Installing

-Download the latest build from the Releases page, extract it and copy to your $HOME/bin or any directory that's part of you $PATH variable.
+Download the latest build from the Releases page [https://github.com/herrMirto/vpx-settings-editor/releases/](https://github.com/herrMirto/vpx-settings-editor/releases/), extract it and copy to your $HOME/bin or any directory that's part of you $PATH variable.

 ### MacOS